yuriytumarkin/yuriytumarkin.github.io/_pages/cv.md

 ### MMath
 *2021 - 2022*  <br>
-Part III of the Mathematical Tripos, University of Cambridge.
+Part III of the Mathematical Tripos, Trinity College, University of Cambridge.

 ### B.A. in Mathematics
 *2018 - 2021*  <br>
-Trinity College, University of Cambridge.
+Trinity College, University of Cambridge. <br>
+First class, ranked 32/222.

 ## Publications